maggiejoe/password-generator/README.md

 ## Technical Acceptance

-* Create a randomly generated password for greater password security
+* :white_check_mark: Create a randomly generated password for greater password security
-* When the generate password button is clicked, the user is presented with prompts for password criteria
+* :white_check_mark: When the generate password button is clicked, the user is presented with prompts for password criteria
-* The user then has the ability to select the criteria
+* :white_check_mark: The user then has the ability to select the criteria
-* Once password criteria is selected, a prompted is presented asking the user the length of the length of the password.
+* :white_check_mark: Once password criteria is selected, a prompted is presented asking the user the length of the length of the password.
 The password length must be between 8 and 128 characters
-* When character types are asked to be included in the password, the user has the ability click on whether or not to include the following:
+* :white_check_mark: When character types are asked to be included in the password, the user has the ability click on whether or not to include the following:
     * lowercase
     * uppercase
     * numeric
     * special characters
-* When the prompts are answered, the inputs should be validated and at least one character type is selected
+* :white_check_mark: When the prompts are answered, the inputs should be validated and at least one character type is selected
-* Following all prompts, a password is generated that matches the selected criteria and is displayed in an alert or written on the page
+* :white_check_mark: Following all prompts, a password is generated that matches the selected criteria and is displayed in an alert or written on the page

 ## Deployment